World's earliest evidence of wine-making found in Georgia

 People in Georgia cultivated the Eurasian grapevine, Vitis vinifera, which likely grew abundantly under environmental conditions similar to modern-day France and Italy.

-"The domestication of the grape apparently led eventually led to the emergence of a wine culture in the region," said Batiuk.
+Batiuk said the domestication of the grape "eventually led to the emergence of a wine culture in the region."

 "The Eurasian grapevine that now accounts for 99.9 per cent of wine made in the world today, has its roots in Caucasia."